puppetlabs/cpp-pcp-client/README.md

  a connection to the Cthun server if a problem occurs.
 It will try to connect indefinately when set to 0.
 Defaults to 0.

+Note that if the Connector fails to re-establish the connection after the specified number of attempts, the background thread will stop executing.

 ```
     connector.enablePersistence(5);
 ```